Djokovic crumbles to defeat against Berdych in Rome

 "I am extremely happy.
 I think I made a huge effort both in the second set when I was 4-0 down and in the third to get past a fantastic opponent."

-Frenchman Benoit Paire dropped just one game against Marcel Granollers of Spain to reach his first Masters Series semi-final where he will play second seed Roger Federer.
-The Swiss overcame Poland's Jerzy Janowicz 6-4 7-6.
+Frenchman Benoit Paire dropped just one game against Marcel Granollers of Spain to reach his first Masters Series semi-final where he will play either Roger Federer or Jerzy Janowicz.

-After easing through the first set, Federer survived a scare when he was broken in the opening game of the second, but after clawing his way back to 5-5, he took the tiebreak for the loss of just two points.

 In the women's event top world number Serena Williams pulverised Spaniard Carla Suarez Navarro 6-2 6-0 to reach the last four but there will be no re-run of last week's Madrid final after Maria Sharapova was forced to withdraw from her quarter-final against Sara Errani because of illness.